hotpeppersec/cloudlab/docs/_source/glossary.rst

 .. glossary::

+    Containerization
+        The process of generating a fully functioning software ecosystem that includes code and dependencies for part or all of a project.

     Continuous Delivery
         Continuous Delivery is the ability to get changes of all types—including new features, configuration changes, bug fixes and experiments—into production, or into the hands of users, safely and quickly in a sustainable way.
 (Jez Humble, `Continuous Delivery`, 2010)

     Continuous Integration
         A software development paradigm wherein developers are continuously integrating their changes into a shared